oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/add_form_field.md

             parentId: consent_container
 ```

-if all consents is accepted let's add template with success message
+If all consents are accepted, add a template with a success message.

 ```twig
 {% block _checkout_consent_message_widget %}